 The original WG9 Commentary on Patent Damages and Remedies was published for public comment in June 2014, and was the focus of the dialogue at The Sedona Conference's 14th Annual Conference on Patent Litigation in Del Mar, CA, in October 2013 and The Sedona Conference's WG9 Meeting in New Orleans, LA, in November 2014.
-The content of that original WG9 Commentary is being split into two stand-alone Commentaries to be published in final/post-public comment form by mid-2016: one entitled WG9 Commentary on Reasonable Royalty Determinations; and a second entitled WG9 Commentary on Case Management of Patent Damages and Remedies Issues.
+The content of that original WG9 Commentary has been split into two stand-alone Commentaries: one entitled the Commentary on Patent Reasonable Royalty Determinations, published in December 2016; and a second entitled the Commentary on Case Management of Patent Damages and Remedies Issues that is scheduled for publication in Q3 or Q4, 2017.
 In early 2015, the WG9 Steering Committee formed a subcommittee to draft this Proposed Model Local Rule for Damages Contentions.
 To develop this Proposed Model Local Rule, the subcommittee held numerous conference calls over the past year-plus, and the draft was a focus of dialogue at The Sedona Conference's Working Group 9 Meetings in Miami, FL, in May 2015 and in Pasadena, CA, in February 2016, as well as The Sedona Conference's 15th Annual Patent Litigation Conference in Reston, VA, in October 2015.

-The Proposed Model Local Rule represents the collective efforts of many individual contributors.
+The Proposed Model Local Rule for Damages Contentions was initially published for public comment in April 2016 and represents the collective efforts of many individual contributors.
 On behalf of The Sedona Conference, I thank everyone involved for their time and attention during the drafting and editing process, and in particular: Marta Beckwith, Michael L. Brody, Neel Chatterjee, Melissa Finocchio, Gary M. Hoffman, John Jarosz, Andrea Weiss Jeffries, James W. Morando, and James Nawrocki.
+The drafting team has fully considered the public comments received in the interim and revised the Proposed Model Local Rule as appropriate, consistent with the consensus viewpoint of the drafting team and of the inputs received from the entire Working Group.